-Primary effects The Forest Project's intended changes in carbon stocks, GHG the Forest Owner to ensure proper implementation of the protocol requirements.
-In communities, the Project Coordinator must be a community member and must prove through a signed Assembly Act recognized by law that he/she has been chosen by the community as Project Coordinator.
+Primary Effects The Forest Project's intended changes in carbon stocks, GHG the Forest Owner to ensure proper implementation of the protocol requirements.
+In comarcas and collective lands, the Project Coordinator must be a member of the comarca or collective lands and must prove through a General Congress Resolution recognized by law that he/she has been chosen by the comarca or collective lands as Project Coordinator.